-Fourth, determine the critical business, financial and regulatory issues facing your organization, and agree on the size, depth of resources, industry expertise and range of capabilities that a firm must possess to address these issues.
+Fourth, determine the critical business, financial and regulatory issues facing your institution, and agree on the size, depth of resources, industry expertise and range of capabilities that a firm must possess to address these issues.

-Fifth, provide potential firms the opportunity - before they propose - to meet with management in person, review past audited financial statements and internal control letters, offerings, IT and operating units/segments, and establish how your organization's internal audit department (if one exists) could potentially support the external audit.
+Fifth, provide potential firms the opportunity - before they propose - to meet with management in person, review past audited financial statements and internal control letters, understand your institution's unique operating characteristics (e.g., diversified revenue sources, academic offerings, IT and operating units/segments) and establish how your institution's internal audit department (if one exists) could potentially support the external audit.

-Template for RFP
+Template for RFP1

-Description of the organization to be served
+Description of the institution to be served

-- Purpose and mission - Governance and management structure - History (e.g., when the organization was founded and how it has developed) - Tax status - Location(s); indicate where books and records are kept - Structure of finance function (e.g., staffing, and centralized versus decentralized) - Financial overview (e.g., amount of revenue, sources of revenue, types of expenses, and types and amounts of assets) - Technology supporting financial operations - Sources for additional information (e.g., a website) - How the services requested in the request for proposal (RFP) are currently executed - Nature of any regulatory reviews that may be upcoming or are currently underway
+- Purpose and mission - Governance and management structure - History (e.g., when the institution was founded and how it has developed) - Tax status - Location(s); indicate where books and records are kept - Structure of finance function (e.g., staffing, and centralized versus decentralized) - Financial overview (e.g., amount of revenue, sources of revenue, types of expenses, and types and amounts of assets) - Technology supporting financial operations - Sources for additional information (e.g., a website) - How the services requested in the request for proposal (RFP) are currently executed - Nature of any regulatory reviews that may be upcoming or are currently underway

-This template outlines certain typical items to be included in an RFP.
+1 This template outlines certain typical items to be included in an RFP.
 It is not tailored to specific situations and includes more items than would usually be listed in a single RFP.